HAT-P-27

-HAT-P-27, also known as WASP-40, is the primary of a binary star system about 650 light-years away.
+HAT-P-27, also known as WASP-40, is the primary of a binary star system about 659 light-years away.
 It is a G-type main-sequence star.
 The star's age is similar to the Sun's at 4.4 billion years.
 HAT-P-27 is enriched in heavy elements, having a 195% concentration of iron compared to the Sun.

-The very dim stellar companion was detected in 2015 at a projected separation of 0.656″ and proven to be physically bound to the system in 2016.
+A very dim stellar companion was detected in 2015 at a projected separation of 0.656″ and proven to be physically bound to the system in 2016.

 Planetary system

 In 2011 a transiting hot Jupiter type planet b was detected in a mildly eccentric orbit.
-The planetary equilibrium temperature is 1207 K. The survey in 2013 failed to find any Rossiter-McLaughlin effect and therefore was unable to constrain the inclination of planetary orbit to the equatorial plane of the parent star.
-No orbital decay was detected as in 2018, despite the close proximity of the planet to the star.
+The planetary equilibrium temperature is 1207 K. A survey in 2013 failed to find any Rossiter-McLaughlin effect and therefore was unable to constrain the inclination of planetary orbit to the equatorial plane of the parent star.
+No orbital decay was detected as of 2018, despite the close proximity of the planet to the star.

 The presence of an additional planet in the system has been suspected since 2015.

+In 2024, a detection of a possible Neptune-like planet was reported.
+It is expected to be an analog of Neptune in terms of radius, although much hotter due to the low orbital separation; one year on this planet lasts one day and five hours, causing the planetary equilibrium temperature to be 1426 K. More observations are needed to validate its existence.